ImagineSocialGit/engage-core/docs/modules/webinars.md

 Multiple reminder slots may share the same generic Messaging `message_type`, for example `message_type = reminder`.
 The schedule profile item key identifies the Webinar lifecycle slot, while `message_template_key` identifies the reusable Messaging template selected for that slot. `source_config_path` is provenance/debug location only and must not be used as durable matching identity.
 Messaging should not encode reminder timing into schedule-specific message types such as `reminder_30_minute`.

 Scheduled-message payloads created by Webinars must remain compact.
 They should include send-ready payload fields, compact token maps, and compact context arrays.
 They must not include full Eloquent model arrays, loaded relationships, webinar schedule profile objects, or profile item collections.
 Schedule profile/source identity belongs in scheduled-message metadata.

+Do not repeat the same Contact, Webinar, WebinarSeries, or WebinarRegistration snapshot under top-level payload fields, `tokens`, and `context`.
+Store only values required for deterministic rendering or deliberately late-bound delivery.

 For post-event follow-ups, Webinars should pass `webinar.ends_at` as the schedule anchor.
 This keeps `next_day_at` tied to the webinar's actual ending calendar day even when provider webhook processing is delayed past midnight.